 Become a Mansfield History Hunter in this family-friendly scavenger hunt following Mansfield’s history from its founding into the 1920s.
 The Hunt starts at the Mansfield Historical Museum and Heritage Center at 102 N. Main Street.

-History Hunters, working as individuals or in teams, can start the hunt between 1:00pm and 2:00pm on their journey through Historic Downtown Mansfield to solve clues and complete challenges to unravel Mansfield’s early history.
-Three teams will be awarded prizes for the most points gained during the Hunt, including for creativity and historical insights.
+History Hunters, working as individuals or in teams, can start the hunt between 1:00pm and 4:00pm on their journey through Historic Downtown Mansfield to solve clues and complete challenges to unravel Mansfield’s early history.
+Teams will be awarded prizes for the most points gained during the Hunt, including for creativity and historical insights.

 Since the town’s founding in the mid-1800s, law and order was a necessity.
 Hear how the crimes of ne’er-do-wells and even some prominent citizens kept early law enforcement busy and how some arguments could only be settled with a gun.
-We have two tours on Saturday, May 6, 2023 at 5:30pm or 7:00pm.
 The tours start in front of the Mansfield Historical Museum and Heritage Center at 102 N. Main Street.

 The history of Mansfield’s early families lies buried in the Historic Cemetery District, consisting of the Mansfield Cemetery, c.
 1868, and the Mansfield Community Cemetery, c.
 1874.
 Once segregated, these cemeteries have joined together to bring the story of Mansfield’s early families to life.
-We have two tours on Saturday, May 20, 2023 at 9:00am or 10:30am.
 The tours start at the cemetery pavilion at 750 W. Kimball Street.
 There is limited parking at the Cemeteries, but additional parking is available in the lot at McClendon Park East at 740 W. Kimball Street.
 Tours are generously sponsored by the Mansfield Cemetery and the Mansfield Community Cemetery Associations.

 Learn what Mansfield was like in the late 1800s and early 1900s and see what our historic building reveal about the people who built them.
-We have two tours on Saturday, May 27, 2023 at 9:00am and 10:30am.
 The tours start in front of the Mansfield Historical Museum and Heritage Center at 102 N. Main Street.

 Updates will be posted here if tour schedules change due to inclement weather or other circumstance.